hasindu2008/slow5/docs/tutorial.md

 ### SLOW5 Record Auxiliary Fields

+Auxiliary fields may not be present in every SLOW5 file, these are just the common ones.
 Many of these fields are closely tied to the sequencing structure of an ONT nanopore device, and the whole mux scanning process.
 I highly recommend you familiarise yourself with the previous section detailing a typical ONT device setup before skipping to this bit.

 ---